dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

 8. Is larger-than-inline scale; engineer assesses that reducing instantiation bloat has greater priority than maximising parameter passing efficiency in select cases

 Any (or many) of these reasons may apply, eliminating `auto ref` from the solution space.

+### Why not `const` like C++?

+It was debated whether this proposal should apply to `ref const` like C++, or to `ref` more generally.

+Satisfying arguments in favour of extending the pattern beyond `const` include:
+* D has `return ref`, and a tendency towards pipeline programming, making mutation of `ref` rvalue arguments a valid and valuable pattern.
+* D's `const` is more restrictive than C++, and limits wide application.

 ### Key use cases